 No person shall serve in more than one (1) ASG Executive Office simultaneously.

-No person shall simultaneously serve as an Executive Officer of the ASG and hold an officer position in any Registered Student Organization (RSO) or other campus governance body.
+No person shall simultaneously serve as on the Executive Committee of ASG and hold an officer position or title in any Registered Student Organization (RSO) or other campus governance body.

-No person shall simultaneously serve as an Executive Officer and as a Senator.
+No person shall simultaneously serve as an Executive Council member and as a:

+enrollment-group wide or at-large vacancy Senator or member of an Executive Branch program.

 Section 6 – The Office of President